 Agencies are established teams of professionals who work together seamlessly.
 Software development agency teams commonly consist of project managers, designers, developers, and more, providing expertise from a variety of fields.
 Agencies can be hired exactly when you need them and offer long-term support at a lower cost to your business.
 Unlike internal teams, agencies already have processes in place.
 For guidance determining which agency may best fit your project, try visiting clutch.co.

-Depending on who you hire, you may need to implement your own process.
+Once you have your team together, you may need to a workflow to guide your project.
 There are two main methodologies you can use to guide your development process: waterfall and agile.

 The waterfall method breaks the steps of a project into different phases that each have their own tasks and objectives.
 By utilizing the waterfall workflow, the development of one phase can only start when the previous phase is complete.
 This means the project doesn’t allow for any changes to the custom application until it has completely gone through all of its phases.